Yocracra/VERA/README.md

    GID=1000
    ```
    Adjust as needed for your system.
-3. Start the container with `docker compose up`.
+3. Build and start the container as above.
 4. Run GUI tools (e.g., RViz, Gazebo) inside the container; they will display on your host.

 - More info: https://hub.docker.com/_/ros/